Ircama/ELM327-emulator/README.md

   -n CAR_NAME, --name CAR_NAME
-                        name of the car (dictionary label; default is "car") -b, --blacklist       include blacklisted PIDs within probes -x, --noautopid       do not autopopulate the pid list with the set of built-in commands supported by the vehicle;
+                        name of the car (dictionary label; default is "car") -b, --blacklist       include blacklisted PIDs within probes -r, --dry-run         test the python-OBD interface in debug mode.
-                        only use csv file.
+  -x, --noautopid       do not autopopulate the pid list with the set of built-in commands supported by the vehicle; only use csv file.
   -t [FILE], --at [FILE]
                         include AT Commands within probes.
-If a dictionary file is given, also extract AT Commands from the input file and add them to the output -m, --missing         add in-line comment to dictionary for PIDs with missing response
+If a dictionary file is given, also extract AT Commands from the input file and add them to the output
+  -m, --missing         add in-line comment to dictionary for PIDs with missing response

 ObdMessage Dictionary Generator for "ELM327-emulator".